pycon-mentored-sprints/write-ups/PyCon_website_description.md

 ### Open Source projects

-The call for applications for projects will be open from the **8th of February 2019**  to the **14th of March 2019** and  we encourage maintainers and developers of any package attending PyCon to participate in this mentored sprint.
+The call for applications for projects will be open from the **17th of February 2020** and close on the **20th of March 2020** and  we encourage maintainers and developers of any package attending PyCon to participate in this mentored sprint.

-Please use the following link to participate: [https://docs.google.com/forms/d/e/1FAIpQLSd3D0BvnhgLRbtK2LOC-aAAkvZt484RCpwY0lpFdsFljEy9ig/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLSd3D0BvnhgLRbtK2LOC-aAAkvZt484RCpwY0lpFdsFljEy9ig/viewform?usp=sf_link)
+Please use the following link to participate: [https://docs.google.com/forms/d/e/1FAIpQLSfV4eiCDfPZO62_iZ_XEZJxbS5wrCfc8tHjfh4M04cF92XcDg/viewform?usp=sf_link](https://docs.google.com/forms/d/e/1FAIpQLSfV4eiCDfPZO62_iZ_XEZJxbS5wrCfc8tHjfh4M04cF92XcDg/viewform?usp=sf_link)

-### Contributors
+### Contributors - people sprinting on the day

 The call for contributors (individuals willing to participate in the sprint) will also open on the **17th of February 2020** and close on the **20th of March 2020** and we encourage anyone interested to attend.
 **If you are wondering if this event is for you: it definitely is and we would love to have you taking part in this sprint.**